miles-vollet8/delta_hedge/README.md

 ### Assumptions

-- Stock and option prices are pandas Series indexed by timestamps
+- Stock and option prices are pandas series indexed by Timestamp
 - The stock series contains **all timestamps** used by every option series
 - Option prices are required as inputs
   (native IV-series ingestion is planned but not yet supported)